International Champagne Horse Registry

 E_, aa, Ch_

-EE AA ChCh (homozygous for all of the dominant genes)
+EE AA ChCh (homozygous for all of these dominant genes)

 This horse has two black genes, two bay genes, and two Champagne genes.
-So it will have black, but only on the points (bay) and that black will be diluted to dark brown (Champagne).
-The body will be made red by the bay gene, so the Champagne gene will make the body a deep golden color.
-This horse will be an Amber!
-It may be mistaken for a buckskin, but it will have brown points, not black, and pinkish skin with freckles.
+So it has black pigment, but only on the points (bay) and that black will be diluted to dark brown (Champagne).
+The body is left red by the bay gene, so the Champagne gene makes the body a golden/tan color.
+This horse is an Amber!
+It may be mistaken for a buckskin, but it has brown points, not black, and pink skin with freckles.

 Every one of its foals will be bay based & champagne -- some variation of Amber -- no matter what color mate it's bred to, because every one of its foals will have an E, an A, and a Ch gene from it, which are dominant over all other genes at each of those loci.